Walt Disney World Trivia

 Answer: The Land.
 Covering six acres, The Land pavilion is the largest pavilion in Epcot.
 It is comprised of greenhouses and labs to research various agricultural techniques.

-35. What was original name of The Seas with Nemo & Friends pavilion?
+37. What was the original name of The Seas with Nemo & Friends pavilion?

 Answer: The Living Seas, which opened in 1986 and was renamed to The Seas with Nemo & Friends in 2006.